 1. The San Marcos River Walk

 The San Marcos River Walk is as scenic as the name suggests, skirting the river and taking you through the heart of San Marcos.
 Because of its varied resident populations of green and great blue herons, red-shouldered hawks, kingfishers and butterflies, the park is a popular destination for birdwatchers and wildlife enthusiasts.
 Colorful wildflowers and succulents decorate the trail, which runs about 2.5 miles.
-Start at the San Marcos Discovery Center, the gateway to the trail system.
-Here you can also ask for additional information if you need it, and take a moment to explore the theme gardens.
+Start at City Park and follow the paved walkway along the San Marcos River to Crook Park.

 2. The Purgatory Creek Natural Area

 If you’re looking for an easy hike or a scenic picnic spot close to town, the Purgatory Creek Natural Area is very close to town and within the Edwards Aquifer recharge zone.
 You’ll find stunning upland meadows, juniper groves, tall canyon bluffs and bountiful champion oak trees for shade.
 Since it’s so close to civilization, you’ll likely encounter a few other locals (and perhaps dogs) on your trip, but the area is filled with more than nine miles of trails that are very well marked, so there is plenty of room to spread out.
 The park is home to countless species of wildlife, including white-tailed deer, and the trails are all relatively flat with just a few gentle rolls.

 3. The Spring Lake Natural Area